Tony White (American football)

-Anthony Dewayne White II (born March 22, 1979) is an American football coach and former linebacker who is currently the defensive coordinator for the Nebraska Cornhuskers.
+Anthony Dewayne White II (born March 22, 1979) is an American football coach and former linebacker who is currently the defensive coordinator for the Florida State Seminoles.
 He played three seasons in the Canadian Football League (CFL) as a member of the Ottawa Renegades and the Hamilton Tiger-Cats before getting into coaching.

-Early life and high school career
+Early life

-White was born in Key West, Florida to an American father and a Korean mother, who met when his father was serving overseas in Korea.
-After spending most of his youth in New York City with his mother, he moved to El Paso, Texas and lived with his father for a year before moving in with the family of his best friend after his dad was reassigned to San Antonio.
-He attended and played football at Burges High School in El Paso, and had committed to playing college football at Oklahoma State before de-committing and committing to UCLA after then-Bruins defensive coordinator Rocky Long offered him a spot at the recommendation of El Paso native and then-UCLA commit Ed Stansbury.
+White was born in Key West, Florida to an American father and a Korean mother, who met when his father was in the U.S. military serving overseas in Korea.
+After spending most of his youth in New York City with his mother, he moved to El Paso, Texas and lived with his father for a year before moving in with the family of his best friend after his father was reassigned to San Antonio.

+White attended and played football at Burges High School in El Paso, and originally committed to play college football at Oklahoma State.
+He then de-committed and committed to UCLA after then-Bruins defensive coordinator Rocky Long offered him a spot on the team at the recommendation of El Paso native and then-UCLA commit Ed Stansbury.

 College career

-At UCLA, White was a three-year starter who was praised by members of the coaching staff for his ability to act as an "on-field coach", with the ability to break down an opponent on film as pay attention to who the Bruins were recruiting.
+At UCLA, White was a three-year starter praised by the coaching staff for acting as an "on-field coach", as well as the ability to break down an opponent on film and pay attention to whom the Bruins were recruiting.

 Professional career

-After going undrafted in the 2002 NFL Draft, White signed with the Buffalo Bills for training camp but did not make the roster.
+After going undrafted in the 2002 NFL draft, White signed with the Buffalo Bills for training camp but did not make the roster.
 He also had a preseason stint with the Calgary Stampeders but did not make the roster.